What is a Rectal Prolapse?

 Transanal resection of rectal prolapse using a stapling device is safe and effective with low recurrence rates.
 The use of staplers up to 36 mm has facilitated the procedure.
 A purse-string or parachuting technique is used and a full circular full-thickness resection is performed.
 It is very important to secure with sutures any bleeding points in the staple line.
 Particular attention is to be paid in females in order not to include the vaginal wall during the stapling step of the procedure.
 The use of a vaginal retractor, lifting the vaginal wall in some cases, perpendicular insertion of the device, are important steps to avoid the complication of a recto-vaginal fistula.

-Most surgeons carry out rectal prolapse treatment in Dubai.
+Most surgeons carry out rectal prolapse treatment in Dubai and Abu Dhabi.
 Several techniques are available for the treatment of rectal prolapse and the procedure must be carried out by colorectal surgeons who can best tailor the treatment to each patient.
 A thorough understanding of the pelvic floor is needed and a multidisciplinary approach with the input of urologists and gynecologists is sometimes needed.
-The best rectal prolapse surgery in Dubai is offered by fellowship-trained colorectal surgeons with a history of long committed practice in the field.
+The best rectal prolapse surgery in Dubai and Abu Dhabi is offered by fellowship-trained colorectal surgeons with a history of long committed practice in the field.

-Looking for a Rectal Prolapse Treatment in Dubai?
+Looking for a Rectal Prolapse Treatment in Dubai & Abu Dhabi?

-A proctology service not only for Rectal Prolapse Treatment in Dubai but also for many other diseases is currently operating in Dubai London Hospital, Aster Hospital, American Hospital.
-Currently, Dr. Antonio Privitera is offering a free consultation for rectal prolapse treatment in the same hospital in Dubai.
+A proctology service not only for Rectal Prolapse Treatment in Dubai and Abu Dhabi but also for many other diseases is currently operating in Dubai London Hospital, Aster Hospital, American Hospital.
+Currently, Dr. Antonio Privitera is offering a free consultation for rectal prolapse treatment in the same hospital in Dubai and Abu Dhabi.